Mause/mause.github.com/cv/resume.1.md

  * DuckDB Labs &#124; July 2022 - Ongoing
       - Contracting work for Dutch non-profit
+      - Various pieces of work on database core
       - Maintaining open source database clients for Java, NodeJS, and Python
       - Maintaining a external wrapping library for a popular ORM framework (SQLAlchemy) for DuckDB